-A "component" of a system as referred to in Table 3.1.3.1 is one that when used in a combination with other components, will form a "full system".
+A component of a system as referred to in Table 3.1.3.1 is one that when used in combination with other components, will form a "full system".

 For example, if a concrete slab is used as a component of a system, it in itself will not provide a complete termite management system.
-Then, depending on the construction methods and the site conditions, additional requirements will be necessary for service penetrations.
-Each of these are "components", yet when integrated, will form a "full system".
+Depending on the construction methods and the site conditions, additional requirements will be necessary for service penetrations through the concrete slab.
+Each of these are "components", when integrated, will form a "full system".